Sakuma–Hattori equation

-The Sakuma–Hattori equation is a mathematical model for predicting the amount of thermal radiation, radiometric flux or radiometric power emitted from a perfect blackbody or received by a thermal radiation detector.
+In physics, the Sakuma–Hattori equation is a mathematical model for predicting the amount of thermal radiation, radiometric flux or radiometric power emitted from a perfect blackbody or received by a thermal radiation detector.

 History

 The Sakuma–Hattori equation was first proposed by Fumihiro Sakuma, Akira Ono and Susumu Hattori in 1982.
 In 1996, a study investigated the usefulness of various forms of the Sakuma–Hattori equation.
 This study showed the Planckian form to provide the best fit for most applications.
 This study was done for 10 different forms of the Sakuma–Hattori equation containing not more than three fitting variables.
-In 2008, BIPM CCT-WG5 recommended its use for radiation thermometry uncertainty budgets below 960 °C.
+In 2008, BIPM CCT-WG5 recommended its use for radiation thermometry measurement uncertainty budgets below 960 °C.